Cosmetics and personal care: what’s trending

 According to market research and consulting firm Grand View Research, the global market for organic cosmetics and personal care will reach USD $15.98 billion by the year 2020, and will continue to grow at a CAGR (compound average growth rate) of 9.8% –– which trumps all other industry categories.

 Likewise, Kline Group estimated that the much larger natural cosmetics market hit $30 billion last year and also predicts that CAGR will also grow at around 10% up to 2019.
 Note that both of these statistics were published in this article on cosmeticdesign.com.

-1. Don’t run from who you are.
+- Don’t run from who you are.
 Unless your brand is stagnating and in decline, there are equities (both strategic and tactical) that your brand has built over time.
-And you need to treat them preciously, because they’re really hard to come by.
+And you need to treat them preciously because they’re really hard to come by.
 So your first priority should be to refresh what made you famous in the first place.

-6. Re-visit the brand experience.
+- Re-visit the brand experience.
 Step back to take a broad view of the entire experience prospects and customers have with your brand.
-Map their journey from search, to selection, to purchase to performance to post purchase experience.
+Map their journey from search, to the selection, to purchase to performance to the post-purchase experience.
 And then overlay this with all of the elements that make up your experience, i.e. people, product, place, price, promotion.
 Based on your positioning and promises, add, augment, or erase steps as necessary.